pietvo/Kobo-Rclone-Menu/README.md

 ## Usage

 The installation will provide a new menu item `Download Books` in the NickelMenu menu.
 The new files (ebooks) will be downloaded when you click this menu.
-Sometimes few minutes is needed after the sync process for the device to recognize and import new downloaded content.
+Sometimes a few minutes are needed after the sync process for the device to recognize and import new downloaded content.

 ## Uninstallation

 To properly uninstall Kobo-Rclone-Menu:

-- Edit the kobo-rclonerc file so that it contains the word `UNINSTALL` in a single line (all capital, no spaces before or after)
+- Edit the `kobo-rclonerc` file mentioned above so that it contains the word `UNINSTALL` in a single line (all capital, no spaces before or after)
 - Restart your Kobo

 The next time the Kobo is connected to the Internet, the program will delete itself. `NickelDBus` and `NickelMenu` will not be uninstalled, but `rclone` will.

+To also uninstall `NickelMenu`, just create a new file named `uninstall` in `.adds/nm/` on your Kobo.
+To uninstall `NickelDBus`,  delete the file called `nickeldbus` in the `.adds` directory.
+After this, restart your Kobo.

 Note: The downloaded ebooks in the folder `.add/kobo-rclone-menu` will not be deleted: after connecting the device to a computer, you should move the files from the `Library` subfolder in order not to lose your content, and delete the whole kobo-rclone-menu directory manually.

 ## Installation from source code